odhondt/eo_tools/README.md

 ## New feature: standalone TOPS InSAR processor
 - **Bursts from Sentinel-1 TOPS InSAR pairs can now be processed and combined without using SNAP.**
-- A new processor for IW subswath can be called (see `s1-easy-tops-insar.ipynb` in the `notebook` folder.)
+- A new processor for IW subswath can be used -- see `s1-easy-tops-insar.ipynb` in the `notebook` folder.
 - Bursts can also be processed individually using the `S1.core` module for more flexibility.
 Results can be further processed as in-memory arrays or written as GeoTiff files.
 An example of such processing is found in `s1-tops-core-demo.ipynb`
 - More features/improvements will be added in the near future such as:
     - Better memory and multi-core handling (probably using `dask`)